Codeatron5000/formla/README.md

     // The url to submit the form
     url: '',

+    // The url of the GraphQL endpoint which will be used by all GraphQL
+    // requests.
+    graphql: 'graphql',

     // A callback to implement custom HTTP logic.
     // It is recommended to use this option so the form can utilise your HTTP